 When deciding on a patio door for your home, consider the size of the doorway, the type of door, and the installation requirements.
+Also consider extra accessories, such as included blinds or retractable screen doors.
 This will help you choose the best door for your home and skill set.

 Q. What is the difference between French doors and sliding patio doors?

 French doors are typically two hanging doors that are secured to opposite sides of a large doorway and close together in the center.
 Each door is supported by two to three hinges that connect to the door frame.
 These doors are typically made of wood, vinyl, or fiberglass with several glass panes to see through and allow more light into the home.